gab1618/gab1618/README.md

 * I code in Java, Golang, Typescript, Rust and a little bit of c and c++
 * I made my own markup language(ytml)
-* I like to do backend development
+* I like to do both backend and front-end web development

 #### 🛠 Tech Stack